 The Men’s Health Clinic is a private CQC registered medical clinic based in Dorset.
 We are an internationally recognised clinic with patients travelling to us from all over the UK, Europe and further afield.

-We specialise in the diagnosis and treatment of Testosterone Deficiency using Testosterone Replacement Therapy (TRT).
+We specialise in the diagnosis and treatment of Testosterone Deficiency (TD) using Testosterone Replacement Therapy (TRT).
 We also offer an array of diagnostic and holistic services to support this specialism.
 Our emphasis is one of prevention, using modern medicine as an adjuvant to the cornerstones of health; namely lifestyle, nutrition and exercise.

 Terms like the ‘Male Menopause’ and the ‘Andropause’ serve no other purpose than to mislead the general public and trivialise something that can have a significant impact on a man’s quality and quantity of life.
 You wouldn’t deny a diabetic insulin, you wouldn’t show disdain for a hypothyroid patient requesting the most effective medications available and you most certainly wouldn’t trivialise the female menopause and live to tell the tale, you’d be lynched!
-So why not apply the same standard to TDS?
+So why not apply the same standard to TD?

 We offer a personalised approach to patient care.
-Your individualised protocol is particular to YOUR genetics, physiology and requirements.
+Your individualised protocol is particular to your genetics, physiology and requirements.
 There is no one-size-fits-all protocol, much like you are not identical in make-up to the next person.
 It is also important to appreciate that nature is not constant and is subject to change.
 A sledgehammer approach to TRT demonstrates a basic lack of understanding and appreciation of TDS and TRT.

 We pride ourselves in offering our patients a personal, complete service.
 The doctor-patient relationship is sacred, you should not simply be shopping online for TRT, you need to be constantly working together with your doctor if you are going to achieve your goal in restoring and optimising your androgen levels.
 I insist on a face to face consultation with all new patients for a number of reasons.
 If I am going to effectively manage your long-term health and act in your best interests, I need to meet you in person.
 We have a growing number of international patients and men that live long distances from our clinic.
 I still insist on a yearly face to face consultation irrespective of this, and once on board, my patients always understand why.